nchap22/PyBer_Analysis/README.md

 ### Dataframe

 <img width="1029" alt="Screen Shot 2022-10-02 at 1 45 35 PM" src="https://user-images.githubusercontent.com/110268006/193468411-57fa5194-25e6-4a6f-bf00-77bbbdefd7a7.png">
-The results show that overall the city type (Urban) has the highest fares each week and this indicates more people are using ride sharing in urban area and more drivers are avaiable in urban areas versus in rural areas and in suburbs.
+The results show that overall the city type (Urban) has the highest fares each week and this indicates more people are using ride sharing in urban area and more drivers are available in urban areas versus in rural areas and in suburbs.
 The results also show that rural has the lowest fares each week and this indicates that less inidividuals are using ride sharing apps and less drivers are avaiable in rural areas.

 ### Line PLot